Healthcare Administration has a huge impact on how our healthcare organizations run behind the scenes.

 What is Healthcare Administration?

 What exactly do Healthcare Administrators do?
-While the medical staff are the ones that provide the direct patient care, it’s the healthcare administrators who work with insurance companies, create and maintain budgets, and direct the operations and systems of the organization.
+While the medical staff are the ones that provide direct patient care, it’s the healthcare administrators who work with insurance companies, create and maintain budgets, and direct the operations and systems of the organization.
 ExploreHealthCareers states that healthcare administrators can have responsibility for facilities, services, programs, staff, budgets, relations with other organizations and other management functions, depending on the type and size of the organization.
 Additionally, healthcare administrators can influence their communities through advocating for healthcare policies.

 Why Should I Get an MBA in Healthcare Administration?